Home >

 - (1) AKG D112 mic - I only use this for the bass drum.

-- Audiofire Pre8 - A beautiful little interface.
+- Audiofire Pre8 - A beautiful little interface, though it's on its last legs.

 - Roland DS-50A Monitors - Near-field monitors used for mixing down.